pietroguiotto/Drink-it-up/README.md

 **Single page app to keep track of water drank during the day.
 Uses localStorage to memorize values if you leave the page.**

+**ISSUES TO FIX**

+- Initialization of historical data background with % values is failing
+- Initialization of "empty" array is failing

 https://pg-8.github.io/Drink-it-up/

 ![https://pg-8.github.io/Drink-it-up/](https://raw.githubusercontent.com/PG-8/Drink-it-up/master/DrinkItUpScreen.png)

-**ISSUES TO FIX**

-- Initialization of historical data is failing
-- Initialization of "empty" array is failing

 **UP NEXT**